Saturday 14 April 2018, 09:30am - 05:00pm

 ||Trophies: top ≈ 40% of teams or teams with ≈ ≥50% of available points (7.5+/15, 6+/12, 4.5+/9)—based on top 3 players (exception)

 ||Each section's separate awards ceremony will begin ASAP after its final round has ended.

-Not applicable: MD Senior Championship, UMBC Championship, & UMBC Open.
+Not applicable: East Coast Open, MD Senior Championship, UMBC Championship, & UMBC Open.